haseebjavaid21/kg-summarization/README.md

 ## Description
 Knowledge graphs (KG) are graphs/structures consisting of facts in the form of triples.
 Triples are a combination of subjects, objects and predicates.
 In general, knowledge graphs are huge in size and may contain redundant information.
 Knowledge Graphs’ humongous size makes it difficult to process and represent them.
 The goal of this project group is to obtain a pruned KG.
 This consists of selecting a sub knowledge graph based on endpoints and summarizing those subgraphs by considering facts based on ranks.

-The UI implemented will allow the user to execute Summarization using LinkSum  for a selected entity using the selected mode and see a visualization of the summazrized entity.
-Whereas for HITS and SALSA Algorithms user can download the summarized ttl file.
+The UI implemented will allow the user to execute Summarization using LinkSUM for a selected entity using the selected mode and see a visualization of the summarized entity.
+In case of HITS and SALSA Algorithms, user can download the summarized ttl file.

 ## Installation / Project Setup
 Setup Apache server on your local system.
 In the root folder of the server clone the repository from https://github.com/haseebjavaid21/kg-summarization.git
-Import prpoject in your IDE with the folder KGSMRSTN as source folder.
+Import project in your IDE with the folder KGSMRSTN as source folder.
 Place the .ttl files containing KG which needs to be summarized in KGSMRSTN folder and modify the file path accordingly in - AbstractSummarization Selector of respective algorithm.
 Run maven install.
 Run maven clean.